wattsworth/joule/docs/pipes.rst

 Data Producers
     The code snippet below shows how a data producer indicates missing samples using intervals.
     In normal operation the sensor output is a single continuous stream interval.
 If the sensor has an error the exception handler closes the current interval and logs the event.
-See :ref:`IntermittentReader` for a complete example.
+See :ref:`sec-intermittent-reader` for a complete example.

 .. code-block:: python